What does DPO mean?

 Furthermore, Recital 97 to the GDPR clarifies that even when an existing employee of an organization is appointed as a DPO, the DPO shall still act independently and autonomously when performing his/her tasks.

-For example, an organization cannot require that the DPO interpret the GDPR requirements in a particular way or it cannot give instructions on how to handle data subject requests or which data breaches to report to the supervisory authority.
+For example, an organisation cannot require that the DPO interpret the GDPR requirements in a particular way or it cannot give instructions on how to handle data subject requests or which data breaches to report to the supervisory authority.

 Frequently Asked Questions about Data Protection Officers